onesky/api-documentation-platform/resources/item_attachment.md

 [Back to top](#item-attachment)

 ### Attach - attach to an item
-Note that this will replace previously attached items list.
+Note that this will modify the item previously attached to.

     POST https://platform.api.onesky.io/1/projects/:project_id/item-attachments/attach